-Obviously, nothing I write is very good.
+I often feel like nothing I write is very good.
 This is distressing.
 But I’ve decided to live with the distress and keep writing anyway.

 My perseverance here was inspired by the book Writing Down the Bones by Natalie Goldberg, which describes a woman who, when asked how to become a good writer, silently took out her notepad and mimed scribbling something down on it.

 If I’m so dissatisfied with everything I post, why do I force myself to publish so frequently?
 Why don’t I take as much time as each post requires to turn it into something better?

 A class of pottery students was split into two groups.
-Half were told that 100% of their grade would depend the quality of a single pot.
+Half were told that 100% of their grade would depend on the quality of a single pot.
 It didn’t matter what else they did during the class, as long as they produced one excellent pot by the end of the term.

 And let me tell you: Wait But Why is good, but Underneath the Turban (as a whole) is one of my top three favorite things I’ve ever read.

-Write.
+“Write.
 I wrote 300 blog posts between the ages of 23 and 29 before starting Wait But Why.
 It can take a while to find your voice and your tone and your style.
 At the beginning, you’ll be all over the place, the same way you are when you try a new sport or video game or musical instrument.
 That’s good — you’re experimenting on a canvas.
 Don’t judge your own writing at this phase — you’re experimenting and searching and playing — you’re not doing your best writing yet.
-If your mammoth is freaking out too much and ruining things, start with an anonymous blog.
+If your mammoth is freaking out too much and ruining things, start with an anonymous blog.”

-Just as inviting people over forces you to clean up your apartment, writing something that other people will read forces you to think well.
+“Just as inviting people over forces you to clean up your apartment, writing something that other people will read forces you to think well.
 So it does matter to have an audience.
 The things I’ve written just for myself are no good.
 They tend to peter out.
-When I run into difficulties, I find I conclude with a few vague questions and then drift off to get a cup of tea.
+When I run into difficulties, I find I conclude with a few vague questions and then drift off to get a cup of tea.”

-Let me end with one final thought: In How to Do What You Love, Paul Graham suggests some ways to test whether you’re actually working towards finding work you love, or just being lazy.
+Let me end with one final thought: In “How to Do What You Love,” Paul Graham suggests some ways to test whether you’re actually working towards finding work you love, or just being lazy.

 Here’s one test:

-Always produce.
+“Always produce.
 For example, if you have a day job you don’t take seriously because you plan to be a novelist, are you producing?
 Are you writing pages of fiction, however bad?
 As long as you’re producing, you’ll know you’re not merely using the hazy vision of the grand novel you plan to write one day as an opiate.
 The view of it will be obstructed by the all too palpably flawed one you’re actually writing.”

 Here’s to many more palpably flawed posts!